mjbvilhena/poc_hazelcast/README.md

     Also partly implements Event Sourcing by deferring all changes to the underlying database to another module.

-    This is done using assychronous messages and Hazelcast Topics
+    This is done using asynchronous messages and Hazelcast Topics

 4. Client_Command_Topic: